kamrulkonok/shopping_decision_agent/README.md

 - **Performance Optimization**: Caches analysis results per product and handles large review sets with adaptive payload management.
 - **Professional UI**: Clean, responsive panel that displays insights without disrupting your shopping experience.

-## How It Works

-The system works in three stages:

-1. **Extraction**: The extension detects when you visit an Amazon product page and extracts:
-   - Product information (title, price, rating, features)
-   - Customer reviews (up to 150 reviews)

-2. **Analysis Pipeline** (Backend):
-   - **Review Intelligence Agent**: Uses Mistral LLM to extract pros, cons, and summary.
-   - **Reliability Scoring**: Calculates a review reliability score based on verification status, helpful votes, and review consistency.
-   - **Quality Guard**: Validates and normalizes the intelligence payload.
-   - **Decision Agent**: Generates a purchase recommendation with confidence metrics and red flags.

-3. **Display**: Results are cached locally and displayed in a professional panel on the right side of the page.

 ## Getting Started

 ### Prerequisites